DylanThomasFr/DylanThomasFr/README.md

 - 👋 Hi, I’m Dylan Thomas (Not the poet)
 - 👀 I’m interested in otters, video games and programming 🦦
-- 🌱 I’m a frontend developer with good skills in Larave
+- 🌱 I’m a frontend developer with good skills in Laravel
 - 💞️ I’m looking to collaborate on crepes cooking 🥞
 - 📫 How to reach me : thomas.dylan191@gmail.com